TrickyTroll/good-bot/CONTRIBUTING.md

 # Contribution guidelines

-## Installing developpement dependencies
+## Installing development dependencies

 ### Using `flit`

 `good-bot` is packaged using [`flit`](https://flit.readthedocs.io/en/latest/index.html).
-This is also the program to use if you want to install the developpement dependencies.
+This is also the program to use if you want to install the development dependencies.

 To install `flit` in your current environment, you can use `pip`.